arzwa/MultilocusIsland/docs/draft-hapdip2.md

 Specifically, we assume $s_1 = -(1-\tau)s, s_{01} = -h\tau s$ and $s_{11} =
 -\tau s$.
 Other parameters were as follows: $Ls =0.8, L=40, N_es=8, k=5, u=s/100$.
+The dots show results from individual-based simulations, whereas the lines were computed using the numerical approximation based on diffusion theory.
 ](/home/arthur_z/vimwiki/build/img/2023-04-19/domtau.svg){#fig:domtau}

 We now consider in more detail the accuracy of our approximations when